codyngpriest/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/REAME.md

 9. Log me
 This is a function that prints the number of arguments already printed and the new argument value.

+10. Number conversion
+This is a function that converts a number from base 10 to another base passed as argument: